 Edibility: Hallucinogenic; technically nonpoisonous.
 Along with psilocybin (4-phosphoryloxy-N,N-dimethyltryptamine) and psilocin (4-hydroxy-N,N-dimethyltryptamine), this species contains at least two other hallucinogens.
 The concentration of these ingredients varies as a result of mushroom age and growth conditions.
 For example, psilocin breaks down fairly quickly, while psilocybin does not.
 Toxic physical reactions and overdoses are rare, but people taking MAOIs (monoamine oxidase inhibitors) typically experience excessively strong (roughly doubled) effects.
 The mushrooms have a mealy taste.
 Wild magic mushrooms are quite rare, and other species, sometimes chemically treated, are often substituted by vendors, making it risky to buy them.

 Medical: Some evidence exists that these mushrooms are effective for treating cluster headaches.
 They are now being actively researched for possible benefit in treatment of anxiety, depression, and autoimmune conditions of the brain.

-Psilocybe cubensis description by Thomas H. Kent, last updated 16 Aug 2013.
+Psilocybe cubensis description by Thomas H. Kent, last updated 10 Aug 2023.